208ProgrammingClub/guess-my-number/README.md

 ```
 The incrementer is near the end.
 Do you see "i++"?

 #7.
-Join objects like magic!#
+Join objects like magic!
 Before we allow our player to make a guess as to what the [target_number] is,  our MVP states we must first tell them how many guesses they have left...

 Way back in step one we learned how to prompt our user to input information using the "prompt" command.

 The first thing you might attempt to do is display the [number_of_guesses] remaining but how would they know what the number meant.
 Well we need to speak them.
 After all we are the program developers right?
 We can do anything including joining our code right smack in the middle of a well written sentence!

 How we request their input is called the "prompt" command; and how we join our code in a sentence is called "concatenation".
-In fact we used both "prompt" and "concatenation" previously when merging the playyers [name] into our greeting in step one.
-The prompt method simply retrieves input from the user and stores it as a variable.
-Prompt in the next code block is going to call for our users guess (input) and then records the user's number as their guess.
+In fact we used both "prompt" and "concatenation" previously when merging the players [name] into our greeting in step one.
+The prompt method simply retrieves input from the user and stores the users input value as a variable.
+Prompt in the next code block is going to call for our users guess (input) and then record the user's number as their guess.

 One magical way to interact with our users is through concatenation.
-'Concatenation' works with string (text) numbers, variables, functions, and other objects in JavaScript to concatenate (join) multiple objects together using the + sign, just as many other languages do.
+'Concatenation' works with string (text) numbers (integers), and objects such as: variables, functions, and "booleans" in JavaScript to concatenate (join) multiple objects together using the "+" sign, just as many other languages do.
 Something like this: "You have + [7] + guesses left!"
-Well it is actually a little more complicated but essentially I want you to recognize we have some words before and after our code which is a variable name [guesses_remaining] joined by '+'.
+Well it is actually a little more complicated but essentially I want you to recognize we have some words (called string) before and after our code which is a variable name [guesses_remaining] joined by '+'.
 Remember the number [7] represents our [guesses_remaining] variable and is updated by ++ (one turn) each time the user takes a turn at guessing our number.
 So we can't hard code the number in our well written sentence, in fact our remaining guesses has to be able to change as the game goes on.
 Thats the magic happening behind the curtain using variables and 'concatenation'.
 ```javascript
 var guesses_remaining = (10-number_of_guesses);
 alert("You have" + " " + guesses_remaining + " " + "guesses left.
 Guess what my number is");

 ```
 One other thing I want to point out is concatenation will not add spaces into your well written sentence unless you tell it to.
-When we want to display string (words) we enclose our words in  " " (double quotes) such as "You have" and "guesses left."
+Any time we want to display string (words) we must enclose our words in  " " (double quotes) such as "You have" and "guesses left."
 Notice I also inserted two extra blank spaces into our well written sentence above.
+The double quotes tell JavaScript "anything inside these quotes is not code please print it as if it were text".
 The first space appears after the word 'have' and the second appears before the word 'guesses'.
-They look like this " " two double quotes around a space is all it takes.
+They look like this " " two double quotes around a space is all it takes to treat a space character as text.
 I could also have written our code like this:
 ```javascript
 var guesses_remaining = (10-number_of_guesses);
 alert("You have " + guesses_remaining + " guesses left.
 Guess what my number is");
 ```
 See if you can find the extra spaces.
 They both display the same well written sentence just two different ways to do the same thing thats all.
-For future reference if you place double quotes around a number, or a variable name, JavaScript will treat it like a word so be extra cautious!
+For future reference if you place double quotes around a number, or a variable name, JavaScript will treat it like string (text) so be extra cautious!
 Remember ##We are Awesome## and we never make mistakes like this!  _Well maybe once in a while_.

-###Hey wait a minute "alert" just tells the reader what we want to say and give them an 'Ok' button to proceed.
+####Hey wait a minute#### "alert" just tells the reader what we want to say and give them an 'Ok' button to proceed.
 Our MVP says we need to prompt them for their guess.
 Well good thing you are paying attention!
 Yes, the alert, and prompt, commands perform unique tasks.
 Prompt is actually what we need to use here so lets make that change.

 #8.
-Progress#
+Progress
 Lets take a minute to review our entire code up to this point just to make sure we are all on the same page.
 ```javascript
 var number_of_guesses = 0;